 Samsung Frame TV Review

 The Samsung Frame TV is the TV that looks like art.
-While many TVs can display digital art, the Samsung Frame TV has a no-gap wall mount so it lays flat against the wall like art, the ability to easily hide wires and the brains of the TV, actual picture frames that can be affixed to the TV and finally, an art mode which allows you to add matting to your digital art as well as adjust the settings to it appears dull like art and minimizes glare.
+It features a no-gap wall mount so it lays flat against the wall like art, the ability to easily hide wires and the brains of the TV, the ability to affix a picture frame around it, and an “art mode,” which allows you to add matting to your digital art as well as adjust the settings to it appears dull like art and minimizes glare.

-We have two models: one in our living room and one in our bedroom.
+We have two models, which I purchased in 2021: one in our living room and one in our bedroom.
 The exact models I own, for your reference, are:

 - SAMSUNG 43″ Class 4K (2160P) The Frame QLED Smart TV QN43LS03 2021